Stolarsky's invariance principle for finite metric spaces

 In this section we derive an explicit form of the Stolarsky principle \eqref{eq:SG} for the Hamming space.
-As before, let $Z$ be an $N$-element subset of ${\cX}$, which we call a binary code.
-In the next lemma we find an explicit expression of the kernel $\lambda$ defined in \eqref{eq:lambda0}. \begin{lemma} Let $x,y\in{\cX}$ be two points such that $d(x,y)=w$.
+As before, let $Z$ be an $N$-element subset of ${\cX_n}$, which we call a binary code.
+In the next lemma we find an explicit expression of the kernel $\lambda(x,y)$ defined in \eqref{eq:lambda0}.
+It depends on $d(x,y)$ and $n$, but we suppress $n$ from the notation throughout. \begin{lemma} Let $x,y\in{\cX_n}$ be two points such that $d(x,y)=w$.
 Then

 Writing this in another form, we have